jerturowetz/notes/kate-today.md

 and I dont feel I need to owe you an explanation or emotional labor when I want to take a walk anymore than you owe me an explanation any time you stomp your foot
 I want empathy, I want it first and I want youto show me you can give it to me without making me feel bad about having a feeling because I dont do that to you

+youre upset that im taking my time to speak to you yet you almost immediately respond to my speaking to you with blame, shame

+I need empathy right now
+its all i needed in the first place
+I need to feel like you're trying to empathise with me and not shooting me shade
+I need you to TRY to help me talk to you without getting blamed and shamed

+Kate, I'm not super difficult to talk to

+I apologgizee for things I dont want to apologize for and reflect on things I find difficult reflecting on This is not in my nature it takes effort and I think it demonstrates love

+I need you to do the same right now

+The only apologies ive ever gotten from you are guilty ones, and thats selfish

+I want a real apology here
+I wan you to recognize that I had a feeling, you ignored it and since youve been challenging my right to feel upset and making it all about how it affects you

+is not constructuive

+whats your goal?
+What result do you want?

+It fucking sucks that I have to do this work when all i wanted twas to be heard

+BTW one of the big reasons our fights suck is because you're techniques are exclusively dismissive blame and poor-me, if you could, for a seconsd, try and just focus on how i feel I promise you we'd make headway

+## What I want

+I dont think you have a lot of practice with emotional language.
+I think one of the major reasons our arguments suck is because your argument technique is shitty.
+Instead of trying to express things you blame others or fall in to self-pity.

+I see you do this at work and with your mom and wherever else

+and in situations where you have opportunities to practice empathy, you engage in what you already know, feeling sorry for yourself and blaming others around for whatever

+I'm not saying all this as an attack.
+It's fine and I have plenty of eprsonal issues myself which are difficult to deal with.

+But I'm saying all this to be really clear:

+I think one of the major reasons our fights suck is because you are terrible at empathy and your default actions are defensive blame and self-pity and it makes you a difficult person to communicate with about anything I fear might trigger these

+this mornign is a perfect example

+here you are, desperate fto resolve the distance between us, yet when a conversation in forced you shoot out nothing but blame and shame:
+"Its been 36 hours I told you how I felt and you still havent said anything" and then when I try to express myself i get: the occasional sarcastic remark whatevers
+"You acted like I shot a puppy"
+"This is why I can't talk to you"

+its the same technique over and over and it feels really shit to be on the receiving end of it.

+and there very little personal emotional expression of needs and, the thing bothering me right now, is a lack of empathy which you never practice and you could really use especially when youre being hard on yourself.

+But right now you're being hard on me
+"Its been 36 hours I told you how I felt and you still havent said anything" and then when I try to express myself i get:
+"You acted like I shot a puppy"
+"This is why I can't talk to you" and the occasional sarcastic remark

+why do you think Im taking my time to talk to you?

+its like fucking mining

+and if im not extremely accurate in what I want Im gonna have no way to fight the waves of defensive guilt and blame I KNOW are coming

+/////////////

+its really difficult for me to expres things, it takes me a while in addition you dont make it easy if you cant see why i have a hard time engaging in conflict with you, here's this morning, to me:

+you can't feel like someone ovvereacted but thats not a feeling, its a judgment about a feeling and its dismissive and disempowering and disrespectful

+and of course you can feel how you feel about my wanting to take a walk blame me for not wanting to talk despite the fact that it should be clear you are really difficult to talk to if you feel challenged

+but that came way after the initial being ignored and it comes without reflection on why i wanted to take a wlk in the first place and the only reason you want me to talk in that instance is for you not for me

+All i needed was a moment of empathy honestly thats all i still need
+I want to feel like you can put your defensiveness aside (even if it takes a few minutes) and just think "gee, he must be really upset, let me try to undersnad why" instyead of dismising or challenging me

+and that when i do
+or when its forced
+that i get minimized and ignored or blamed sucks and yeah that happened initially but it continues to happened this morning you forced a conversaion because youre having ahard time dealing with tension

+When we argue
+I try to ask myself questions like what can I learn and what is kate feeling and what do i want and how do i acheive that

+and this time I feel like the reason this fight isnt going to go anywhere is because youre not asking yourself those questions
+I dont feel like you are makign any attempt to try and undertsnad me, be permissive with my being upset or empathetic to my expression

+In fact Im getting the opposite
+Youre having a hard time dealing with tension in the environment yet when conversaion is forced you give me blame and self-pity

+and this is the same reason i wanted to go on a walk the other night

+which, for the record, i no more need to validate to you than you need to validate your anger to me the next time you stomp your foot and that youre demanding it is irksome
+So whats the message there? any time i might get upset I need to make sure youre feelings are handled?

+It's no wonder you dont like our fights
+Your argument style is to blame
+All i need
+all i needed in the first place was for you to think
+"how dioes he feel"
+and all of these staements
+seemed aimed at the opposite
+seem aimed at making me feel your pain and reflect nothing on mine

+How often do I get upset?
+How often do I need room to express it?
+This makes me feel like the cost of doing so is high.
+Youre not the only one who gets to be angry and I deserve, at least a little, tolerance udnerstanding and support on the rare occasion that I am